Spaike1982/FileOperationScripts/README.md

-A place to collect useful SQL scrips doing file operations like exporting to csv.
+A place to collect useful scrips doing file operations like exporting from databases to csv.